How Do I Find the Right OBGYN for My Pregnancy?

 Finally, take a look at the Hospital Facilities:

-NICU: Does the hospital have a Neonatal Intensive Care Unit?
-This could be crucial if your little one needs extra medical attention after birth.
+NICU: Does the hospital have a Neonatal Intensive Unit?
+This could be really important if your little one needs extra medical support right after birth.

 Hospital Tour: Take a spin around the maternity ward.
 Seeing where you’ll be giving birth can help calm any nerves and make sure you’re cool with your choice.